devroute-cloud/google-it-support/Weeks/README.md

 This folder contains my weekly hands-on labs and notes as I progress through the Google IT Support Professional Certificate.

--Each week includes practical exercises focused:
--On core IT Support skills such as command line usage.
+Each week includes practical exercises focused on core IT Support skills such as command line usage, file management, users and permissions, software installation, troubleshooting, and operating system fundamentals.
--File management.
--Users and permissions.
--Software installation.
--Troubleshooting, and operating system fundamentals.

 The purpose of this section is to document continuous learning through real practice in Windows and Linux environments.